ethyca/fidesops/docs/fidesops/docs/guides/privacy_requests.md

 ## Subject Identity Verification

-To have users verify their identity before their Privacy Request is executed, set the `identity_verification_required` variable in your `fidesops.toml` to `TRUE`.
+To have users verify their identity before their Privacy Request is executed, set the `subject_identity_verification_required` variable in your `fidesops.toml` to `TRUE`.
 You must also set up an EmailConfig that lets Fidesops send automated emails to your users.